AnnaKu32/thm-rooms/SimpleCTF/README.md

 <span style="line-height:0.5;">&nbsp;</span>

 ### What can you leverage to spawn a privileged shell?
-Run the following to check sudo permissions.
+Run the following command to check sudo permissions.
 ```BASH
 sudo -l
 ```